anfperez/code-assessment-web/blog.md

 Later...

 Tried a practice app!
-But my head is a bit mush so I'm going to go back to the remove/update task to see how I can implement that.
+I'm going to go back to the remove/update task to see how I can implement that.

 ### 4/2/18

 What I think I need to do is the following
--get JSON data from website
+- get JSON data from website
--write JSON to a file in /api
+- write JSON to a file in /api
--replace "_products" in api/shop.js with the new file_
+- replace "_products_" in api/shop.js with the new file
 And everytime the page reloads, or the data in the API changes, a new file will regenerate

 Later ...

-after some brief investigation, I realized that Node.js is a server-side language and I therefore cannot save to file with it.
+After some brief investigation, I realized that Node.js is a server-side language and I therefore cannot save to file with it.
 So, I'm going to need to find another solution for all this.

 Later...